PedanticHacker/ReChess/README.md

 ### What if I want to play against some other chess engine?

-You can load and play against any chess engine in ReChess, but make sure it is a UCI chess engine.
+You can load and then play against any chess engine in ReChess, just make sure it is a UCI-compatible one.

-### Why does it have to be a UCI chess engine?
+### Why does it have to be a UCI-compatible chess engine?

-Chess engines, compatible only with Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (for Windows) or for the XBoard GUI (for Unix-based platforms like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this protocol.
-However, if your chess engine also happens to be compatible with the UCI protocol, then you're in luck.
+Chess engines, compatible only with the chess engine communication protocol (CECP) and designed for either the WinBoard GUI (for Windows) or for the XBoard GUI (for Unix-based platforms like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
+However, if your chess engine is also compatible with the UCI protocol, then you're in luck.

-### Can I analyze a position with a UCI chess engine?
+### Can I analyze a position?

 Yes.
 You can analyze a position with the default Stockfish chess engine or a UCI-compatible chess engine you load yourself.